 During the 80s and 90s, General Foods decided that the best way to get kids to drink gallons of sugar water would be to create brand recognition with what they would call the Kool-Aid Man.
-Apparently it worked because I drank so much Kool-Aid that I nearly gave myself diabetes.
+Apparently it worked because I drank so much of this stuff that I nearly gave myself diabetes.
 They had Kool-Aid Man cups, pitches, t-shirts, a video game, you name it.
-One of the products apparently targeted toward children was a creepy Kool-Aid Man comic book.
+One of the products apparently targeted toward children was a creepy Kool-Aid Man comic book from Marvel.

 Now let me first tell you who the Kool-Aid Man is.
 He is a walking, talking glass pitcher of red Kool-Aid.
 Not only that, but this living pitcher of Kool-Aid is holding another pitcher of Kool-Aid.
-Considering that Kool-Aid is liquid candy, and the Kool-Aid man uses it to lure children, I am pretty sure that the Kool-Aid man is a child molester.
+Considering that the delicious red drink is liquid candy, and the Kool-Aid Man uses it to lure children, I am pretty sure that he touches children inappropriately.
+Just kidding.
+No I’m not.

 The Adventures of Kool-Aid Man comic book has virtually no plot at all.
-It consists of the Kool-Aid man breaking through anything solid and defeating the Thirsties repeatedly.
+It consists of the Kool-Aid Man breaking through anything solid and defeating the Thirsties repeatedly.
 This is one creepy comic.
-Kool-Aid man’s fascination with children would make me run like hell if I ever saw a smiling pitcher of flavored sugar-water.
+His fascination with children would make me run like hell if I ever saw a smiling pitcher of flavored sugar-water.
 But the kids like him.
 A girl even kisses him.

-What do you think of the Kool-Aid man?
+What do you think of this big and round glass jug of powered cherry flavoring?
 Cool?
 Creepy?